markqvist/Reticulum/README.md

 For more info, see [unsigned.io/projects/reticulum](https://unsigned.io/projects/reticulum/)

 ## Notable Features
-- Coordination-less globally unique adressing and identification
+- Coordination-less globally unique addressing and identification
 - Fully self-configuring multi-hop routing
 - Complete initiator anonymity, communicate without revealing your identity
 - Asymmetric X25519 encryption and Ed25519 signatures as a basis for all communication
-- Forward Secrecy with ephemereal Elliptic Curve Diffie-Hellman keys on Curve25519
+- Forward Secrecy with ephemeral Elliptic Curve Diffie-Hellman keys on Curve25519
 - Reticulum uses the [Fernet](https://github.com/fernet/spec/blob/master/Spec.md) specification for on-the-wire / over-the-air encryption
   - Keys are ephemeral and derived from an ECDH key exchange on Curve25519
   - AES-128 in CBC mode with PKCS7 padding